Note: In this web page are not avaliable all audios. You can rent this audio guide service in Catalunya en Miniatura Park.

-Welcome to Barcelona’s França Station, a railway terminal opened in 1929 and which has a monumental character comprising a huge, modernist style metallic structure.
+The audioguide welcomes you to Barcelona’s França Station, a railway terminal opened in 1929 and which has a monumental character comprising a huge, modernist style metallic structure.

 It was one of the last European stations erected in this architectural style and is now the only railway station in Barcelona which stands out because of its historic and artistic character.
 The buildings envelop the railway lines in a “U” shape and were constructed with what are considered to be luxury materials like marble and bronze, with decorative glass doors and windows.